 The existentialist philosopher Søren Kierkegaard said that life is not a problem to be solved, but a mystery to be lived.
-And still, it is rather hard to stop our brain for constantly worrying and fearing everything.
+And still, it is rather hard to stop our brain from constantly worrying and fearing everything.
 Kierkegaard wasn’t wrong, but we are designed to survive, to find and solve problems.
 Living a fulfilling life is not useful for the purpose of keeping us alive, so if we want to be happy, we need to override the default mode of the brain and make an effort.

 An out-of-date brain in a modern world

 Nowadays, these mechanisms are not useful, because we have evolved and we don’t have such dangers and the problems we face today won’t kill us.
 However, our brain functioning hasn’t had enough time to adapt and it will keep alert 24/7 to spot any possible danger that could threaten us.
-Our brain is still constantly working to find and solve risky situations, that in our modern live, means worrying about any big or small situation we need to solve, whether it is a presentation we have to do at work, a job interview, a discussion with our partner, our children failing to pass an exam, etc. It doesn’t matter if you don’t have big problems at the moment, the brain will create them if necessary.
+Our brain is still constantly working to find and solve risky situations, that in our modern life, means worrying about any big or small situation we need to solve, whether it is a presentation we have to do at work, a job interview, a discussion with our partner, our children failing to pass an exam, etc. It doesn’t matter if you don’t have big problems at the moment, the brain will create them if necessary.
 That is its way to keep you alive.
-And we should thank it because he does a great job.
+And we should thank him because he does a great job.

 We live in a world with problems that won’t kill us, but with a brain that believes they might.
 That is why we are designed to constantly worry and try to find solutions to situations.